 Israel is filled with so many points of interest that we can’t list them all.
-But here, are a few of the top tourist points of interest in Israel.
+Here are a few of the top tourist points of interest in Israel.

 Sea of Galilee

-The Sea of Galilee is another biblical site where Jesus walked on water and perform many of his other miracles.
+The Sea of Galilee is another biblical site where Jesus walked on water and performed many of his other miracles.
 Now, the lake is a popular destination for rest and relaxation.
-But for Christians, this lake is sacred, and many will flock to its shores so that they can feel even more connected to their faith.
+For Christians, this lake is sacred, and many will flock to its shores so that they can feel even more connected to their faith.

 The Dead Sea is the lowest point on Earth, and it rests 1,412 feet below sea level.
-Tourists come to the Dead Sea to view this famous are and float on the water.
+Tourists come to the Dead Sea to view this famous area and float on the water.
 With extra salt in the water, it is extra buoyant and perfect for your skin.
-With seaside resorts, you can also explore the shores for a fun time.
+At seaside resorts, you can also explore the shores for a fun time.

 Get Out and Go

-While Israel is one of the world’s most sacred countries, it is also a place that people go to see ancient history, whether they are religious or not.
-The beauty of the country from the architecture to the culture draws in millions of tourists.
-While there has always been a chaotic political scene, tourists are safe in areas like Tel Aviv and Jerusalem.
-So, don’t let the media scare you away from exploring this magical and historical country.
+While Israel is one of the world’s most sacred countries, it’s also a place that people go to see ancient history, whether they’re religious or not.
+The beauty of the country, from the architecture to the culture, draws in millions of tourists.